-The minimal laboratory capacity immediately available for virus detection by PCR is 200 samples per week.
-An ELISA for detection of antibodies against LSD virus is not available Extra capacity can be created by instructing and deploying extra personnel that is familiar with this kind of diagnostic work.
+The minimal laboratory capacity immediately available for virus detection by PCR is 20 samples per week.
+For the detection of antibodies, 1500 serum samples/week can be tested.
+Capacity for the tests is dependent on the availability of reagents that are bought from commercial companies.
+Extra capacity can be created by instructing and deploying extra personnel that are familiar with this kind of diagnostic work.